SAL778/SIC-CoHive/docs/UserStories.md

 3. User can cancel a booking successfully.

 2.02 - Booking
-As an admin, I want to provide the "name" of the resource, "room number," and "details" description, so that resources follow a format and provide a description.
+As an admin, I want to provide the "name" of the resource, "room number", "details", "image" and "room code" description, so that resources follow a format.

 Acceptance Tests